 The W.M.
 Keck Center for Nanoscale Optofluidics brings together an interdisciplinary mix of six research groups from five departments at UC Santa Cruz to focus on the development of optofluidic devices and their application to single particle studies in molecular biology and biomedical diagnostics.
 Optofluidics is the combination of both integrated optical and fluidic components in the same miniaturized system, and the functionalities of optofluidic systems can be improved and expanded by addition of nanoscale features.
 The W.M.
 Keck Nanofabrication facility provides unique capabilities for creating this new type of integrated devices, including a state-of-the-art dual electron/ion beam microscope for nanoscale characterization and fabrication.
 Members of the UCSC community may contact the center for more information regarding use of the facilities, including staff assistance and user training on the dual beam microscope.

-The Center for Research in Intelligent Storage (CRIS) is a partnership between universities and industry, featuring high-quality, industrially relevant fundamental research, strong industrial support of collaboration in research and education, and direct transfer of university developed ideas, research results, and technology to U.S. industry to improve its competitive posture in world markets.
-Through innovative education of talented graduate and undergraduate students, CRIS is providing the next generation of scientists and engineers with a broad, industrially oriented perspective on engineering research and practice.
+Center for Research in Storage Systems (CRSS) is a partnership between universities and industry, featuring high-quality, industrially relevant fundamental research, strong industrial support of collaboration in research and education, and direct transfer of university developed ideas, research results, and technology to U.S. industry to improve its competitive posture in world markets.
+Through innovative education of talented graduate and undergraduate students, CRSS is providing the next generation of scientists and engineers with a broad, industrially oriented perspective on engineering research and practice.

 CSTAR is a collaboration between the Fisheries Ecology Division, NOAA Fisheries (FED), Santa Cruz and UCSC to provide training in for undergraduate and graduate students and post-doctoral colleagues in the quantitative population biology needed to improve the sustainability of fisheries.
 CSTAR members work closely with FED staff, and participate in stock assessments, cruises, data workshops, and other management-oriented activities.
 Members of CSTAR have gone on to positions at NOAA Fisheries across the country, to academia, and to other kinds of non-academic positions including the Malaria Atlas and high-tech companies.
 A CSTAR alumna founded FishWise which trains point of sale individuals about sustainability of fisheries and includes Safewy and Target as customers.